 Powerful Impact and Legacy

 Donor and recipient stories are moving.
 From a mother who's son lived on in nine other people to the minister who gave a long time friend a kidney, you can see that organ and tissue donation changes real people's lives.
 These benefits go beyond just the recipient and the donor to everyone that the recipient and donor have in their lives, as well.
-Donating organ tissue and organs can make a direct difference in the lives of up to 80 people.
+Donating organ tissue and organs can make a direct difference in the lives of up to 80 people, according to Donate Life, a nonprofit for organ donation.
 That is a powerful legacy.

 You do not have to wait until you have passed to become a donor.
 Most commonly, living donors donate a kidney.
 However, living donors can also donate part of a liver or lung, and sometimes even part of the pancreas or intestine.
 There are special benefits to these types of donations.